-Quizzes

-There will be approximately 7 quizzes held during the class.
+Quizzes.
+There will be approximately 4 quizzes.
 The date of the quiz is announced about a week in advance (there will be no surprise quizzes.)
 A quiz is held during the first 10 minutes of the class.
 Late students will not be given extra time to complete the quiz.
 A quiz usually contains 10 multiple-choice questions.
-Each question is worth 1 point.
-I will not count your worst score towards your final grade (missing quiz is equivalent to scoring 0.)